Where to Stay

 See what others have to say - Read TripAdvisor reviews of Wilderness Trails.

 Sirikoi is a spectacular game lodge situated in the centre of the Lewa Wildlife Conservancy on the northern slopes of Mount Kenya.
 Surrounded by an acacia grove and overlooking a natural waterhole fed from a mountain spring Sirikoi offers some of the best game viewing in East Africa.

 Evening sundowners with incredible views of distant mountain ranges; delicious meals served under the stars next to a roaring fire and the sounds of animals in camp late at night are just a small part of this magical experience.

-A wide range of activities are offered such as helicopter trips, lion tracking, horseback riding, and visits to a local Maasai homestead.
+A wide range of activities are offered such as helicopter trips, horseback riding, and visits to a local Maasai homestead.
 Offering unparalleled hospitality in breathtaking surroundings, Sirikoi is one of the outstanding lodges in Kenya where guests will be part of a unique African adventure.

 For more information, please visit www.sirikoi.com.

 See what others have to say - Read TripAdvisor reviews of Sirikoi Lodge.

 Nothing ventured nothing gained, and a camel safari taking you through the Lewa Wildlife Conservancy with its abundant wildlife and their habitat is surely an experience of a lifetime.

 Il N'gwesi, where a traditional way of life is in harmony with its wilderness and wildlife provides a cultural aspect and incredible scenery that will be a memory not to be forgotten.
 Further to the North the forested and watered mountains of the Mathew's Range dominates the vast arid area of some of the wildest and unspoiled wilderness of Kenya.
 The safari will take you through this area and beyond and will lift your spirits as only true adventure can.